-Shoulder pain is a common complaint seen in manual therapists’ offices.
+Shoulder pain is a common complaint seen in chiropractor and manual therapists’ offices.

 They are typical in athletes, most often those who play sports that involve repetitive overhead motions.
 Top sports include tennis, swimming, and volleyball.
 Shoulder pain can also be seen in pitchers and weightlifters.